sxyu/rgbdrec/README.md

              Requires `colmap` to be in system PATH.
     - `rgbdreg-orbslam2`: registration method based on ORB_SLAM2.
 This method actually uses RGB-D information of each frame and produces correctly scaled camera poses.
-- `rgbdreg-viewer`: Visualize point cloud registration.
+- `rgbdreg-viewer`: Visualize camera pose estimation.
 After running one of the above, use `rgbdreg-viewer <data-folder>` to ensure result is good.

 ![Screenshot of registered point cloud](https://github.com/sxyu/rgbdrec/blob/master/readme-img/registered.png?raw=true)